LaurePiechaczyk/project5-coffee-shop/README.md

 - [mailchimp]() used to subscribe to newsletters
 - [dbdiagram](dbdiagram.io) | used to make a ciagrame of the Database

+- [favicon-converter](https://favicon.io/favicon-converter/) | to generate the favicon from a picture in png format

 # Tests
 The details of testing can be found [here](TESTING.md).